 Optically, Bushnell has become widely recognized as a great brand.
 These are no exception with their classic BaK-4 Porro prism and fully multicoated lenses for exceptional light transfer.
 Colors are immaculately preserved and the overall effect is crisp and bright.
 Full diopter focus increases the overall clarity no matter your distance.

 Though they may be a little large, an overall trimmed and ergonomic shape make these easy to use while the rubber coating gives excellent grip.
-They are texture for those times it gets a little rainy just for extra purchase.
+There is texture for those times it gets a little rainy just for extra purchase.
 Weighing nearly 3 pounds, these are no joke to carry but are well worth the effort.

 With Bushnell’s lifetime warranty combined with top of the line durability and outstanding optical quality, these are just an amazing outdoor tool.
 You may find better if you dig deep enough and open up your wallet far enough.
 If you want to keep it cheap and easy, these are just about the best there is.